 - When a catheter is used to widen a narrowed heart valve opening, the procedure is called valvuloplasty.

 - The doctor will remove the catheters and the sheath.
 Your nurse will put pressure on the site to prevent bleeding.
 Sometimes a special closure device is used.
-The procedure lasts about an hour.

 What happens after cardiac catheterization?